Plavit/Plavit/README.md

 My name is Marek!
 I am a Software Engineer, Technical Team Lead and Researcher in Computer Science, Artificial intelligence, Education and I am also interested in policies and decision making in these fields.
 If you find my expertise useful, don't hesitate to [get in touch 📨](mailto:marek.szeles@gmail.com)!

 Some basic information about me:
 - 💻 I have 7 years of work experience in tech and management consulting.
-I am currently open to considering new work offers, [let me know your proposals 💌](mailto:marek.szeles@gmail.com).
+I am currently actively considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@gmail.com).-->
 <!--
 TODO add CV sometime maybe
 -->